Language Teaching Studies

 Courses that can count as electives include:

 Internships are arranged on an individual basis in a range of language teaching or curriculum developing contexts.
-Students can intern in language classrooms at the American English Institute (AEI) at all levels, at Lane Community College, in various Foreign Language classes at the UO or LCC, at the Center for Applied Second Language Studies (CASLS), and sometimes K-12 classrooms.
+Students can intern in language classrooms at the American English Institute (AEI) at all levels, at Lane Community College, in various Foreign Language classes at the UO or LCC, at the Center for Applied Second Language Studies (CASLS), and in K-12 classrooms in the Eugene area, for example in the Chinese Immersion School.
 Classroom internships involve observation, assisting, and some teaching under the supervision of a cooperating teacher.
-LTS students can also tutor UO FL and ESL students individually, such as through the UO Writing Lab.
+LTS students can also earn internship credit through tutoring UO FL and ESL students individually, such as through the UO Writing Lab, if the tutoring is part of a supervised program.

 Language Requirement